Tejo0507/movie-recommendation-system/README.md

 # movie-recommendation-system
-I built a movie recommendation system in Python that suggests movies based on content features like genre and cast, plus user ratings.
-It uses TF-IDF vectorization and cosine similarity for content filtering, and user similarity for collaborative filtering.
+I built a movie recommendation system in Python that suggests movies based on user preferences.
+I used data preprocessing, TF-IDF vectorization, cosine similarity to find similar movies or users, and applied both content-based and collaborative filtering to generate recommendations.

 Project Structure:

 load_movies.py:
- - This script loads the movie and credits data from the given dataset files (for example, the TMDB dataset).
+ - This script loads the movie and credits data from the dataset file.
 It helps to quickly check and preview the raw data before any processing.

 preprocess_movies.py:
  - Here, I clean up and preprocess the loaded movie and credits data.
 This includes handling missing values and making sure the data is ready for feature extraction and analysis.